bloeys/physx-c/README.md

 To see a real-world usage of physx-c, you can checkout [physx-go](https://github.com/bloeys/physx-go) for an example of how to use physx-c to provide a PhysX wrapper for a different programming language (Go in this case).

+## Features

+The absolute core features of PhysX have all been wrapped, which includes scenes, collision shapes, raycasts, rigid bodies, visual debugger, and simulations, among others.

+Some of the things that have not been wrapped include:

+- Joints (planned)
+- Articulations
+- Vehicles
+- Character controller
+- Serialization
+- Simulation Statistics

+PRs are welcome!